Oleksandr-Gugnin-Software-Consulting/Customer-Demos/.github/ci/runners/README.md

 ## Port allocation and isolation

-Each runner keeps PostgreSQL and Redis in separate containers and uses dedicated internal ports to avoid conflicts on the host.
-The compose files are written so services are not exposed publicly; they are reachable only on the host or internal Docker network.
+Each runner runs its own PostgreSQL and Redis container.
+Host port mappings are unique per runner to avoid host-port collisions (see the Port Allocation table below).
+Inside each container PostgreSQL and Redis use their standard internal ports (`5432` and `6379`).

+The compose files publish these services on the host using distinct ports (for example `5432`/`5433`/`5434` and `6379`/`6380`/`6381`) so services are accessible from the host at those ports.
+Services are also reachable to other containers on the same Docker network (`runner-network`) by service name.

+Important implementation note: in the current compose files an alias named `postgres` and `redis` is attached only to the *first* database/redis service in each compose (for example `postgres-1` in `docker-compose.ci1.yml` or `postgres-4` in `docker-compose.ci0.yml`).
+The runner containers' environment variables (`DATABASE_URL`, `REDIS_URL`) currently use the hostnames `postgres` and `redis`.
+That means, as implemented today, all runners in a given compose file will resolve `postgres` / `redis` to the aliased instance (the first one) unless you explicitly update a runner's environment to point to `postgres-2`, `redis-2`, etc.

+This README describes the repository's actual configuration (no code changes).
+If you want per-runner DNS isolation instead of shared aliases, adjust the runner `DATABASE_URL`/`REDIS_URL` to reference the explicit service names (for example `postgres-2` / `redis-2`).

 ## Maintenance